 One key strategy to increase engagement with your organization is to work on building site stickiness.
 Here is what you need to know about how to make this idea work for your business.

 Site stickiness is referring to how well a site is holding a visitor’s attention; it can be viewed as the total amount of time users spend on the site, or the total page views.
 In order to understand stickiness, we need to understand a few key metrics.

 Exit%: The percentage of visitors leaving the site after viewing the page.
-For example, if your Home Page has 1,000 Pageviews and the Exit Rate of 40%, that means 400 visitors left the site after looking at your home page.
+For example, if your Home Page has 1,000 Pageviews and an Exit Rate of 40%, that means 400 visitors left the site after looking at your home page.

-Bounce%: Bounce rate are visitors that leave the site on the first page they viewed.
+Bounce%: Bounce rate represents visitors that leave the site on the first page they viewed.
 So if 10 visitors landed on the Home Page as the 1st page and all 10 left the website without going to a second page, then your Bounce Rate for Home Page is 100%.
-It is important to note that Bounce Rate is included in Exit Rate.
+It is important to note that Bounce Rate is included in the Exit Rate.